Adroiti/docs-for-code-review-tools/tfsec/oracle-compute-no-public-ip.md

-Pattern: Compute instance requests an IP reservation from a public pool
+Pattern: Use of public IP for Oracle

 Issue: -